AMERICAN CHAMBER OF COMMERCE IN MOROCCO

 The chamber's mission is to provide support to businesses, Moroccan and American, in expanding their opportunities in each market through advocacy, information, networking and business support services.

 AmCham was established in 1966 by a group of Moroccan and American businesses under the auspices of the US Chamber of Commerce in Washington, D.C.

 AmCham membership totals 285 members, of which 55% are Moroccan, 40% American, and 5% other nationalities.
-Members support AmCham operations through annual dues (DH 15 000 per year); the Chamber receives no governmental, outside financial support, or subsidies.
+Members support AmCham operations through annual dues (DH 6 000 per year for the annual fee and DH 10 000 for the entrance fee); the Chamber receives no governmental, outside financial support, or subsidies.